LanderU/micro-ROS-bridge_RPI/README.md

 We need to download this repo.
 Once is downloaded, go to: ``micro-ROS-bridge_RPI/ROS_Cross-Compilation``.
 And execute the script which is inside: ``./cc_script.sh``.

-This script will execute all the tools necessary to cross-compile ROS2 and will return ROS2 Crystal for Raspbian.
-(Note: Some of the commands could ask for the sudo password.)
+This script will execute all the tools necessary to cross-compile ROS2 and will creat an auto-contained folder with ROS2 Crystal for Raspbian. (*Note: Some of the commands could ask for the `sudo` password.*)

 The first time that we execute this process, could take up to 40 min (The processing time depends on the resources of each PC).
 When it finishes, you need to go: ``~/ros2_rpi``.
-The folder ``ros2_ws`` is the ROS2 workspace, so copy this folder to the user folder of the RPI.
+The ROS2 workspace is the folder called ``ros2_ws``, so copy this folder to the RPI.

 ### micro-ROS Agent

-Come back to the downloaded repo and go to: ``micro-ROS-bridge_RPI/micro-ROS-Agent_Cross-Compilation``.
-And execute the script: ``./cc_script.sh``.
+Come back to the downloaded repo and go to: ``micro-ROS-bridge_RPI/micro-ROS-Agent_Cross-Compilation`` and execute the script: ``./cc_script.sh``.

-This script as the previous one will execute all the necessary tools to cross-compile the micro-ROS Agent returning a compiling version of micro-ROS Agent for Raspbian.
+This script, as the previous one, will execute all the necessary tools to cross-compile the micro-ROS Agent returning a compiled version of micro-ROS Agent for Raspbian.
-The folder ``~/micro-ros_rpi/agent_ws/ `` is the compiled version of the micro-ROS Agent for Raspbian, so as in the previous point, copy ``~/micro-ros_rpi/aget_ws/ `` to the user folder of the RPI.
+The folder ``~/micro-ros_rpi/agent_ws/ `` is the compiled version of the micro-ROS Agent for Raspbian, so, as in the previous point, copy ``~/micro-ros_rpi/aget_ws/ `` to the RPI.

-Due to the building process is slightly different as in the instruction described for the PC version, the micro-ROS agent executable is at: ``agent_ws/install/lib/uros_agent``.
+As it is auto-contained, the micro-ROS Agent executable is at: ``agent_ws/install/lib/uros_agent``.

 ### micro-ROS Client

-This step is optional, but if you want to execute a client from inside of the RPI, follow the next steps:
+This step is optional, but if you want to execute a micro-ROS Client inside the RPI, follow the next steps:
-Go to: `micro-ROS-bridge_RPI/micro-ROS-Client_Cross-Compilation``.
++ Go to: `micro-ROS-bridge_RPI/micro-ROS-Client_Cross-Compilation``.
-Execute the script: ``./cc_script.sh``
++ Execute the script: ``./cc_script.sh``
-Once it finished, copy the folder ``~/micro-ros_rpi/client_ws/ `` to the user folder of the RPI.
++ Once it is finished, copy the folder `~/micro-ros_rpi/client_ws/` to the RPI.

 ### 6lowpan installation

-Copy ``micro-ROS-bridge_RPI/RPI_6lowpan`` to the user folder of the RPI.
-Now go to this link, and follow the instructions at the Readme file:
+Copy the folder ``micro-ROS-bridge_RPI/RPI_6lowpan`` to the RPI.
+Now follow the instructions of the Readme file:
 [6lowpan instructions](https://github.com/micro-ROS/micro-ROS-bridge_RPI/tree/master/RPI_6lowpan)